GabrielLunesu/AdNavi/backend/test-results/qa_test_results-phase-5-2.md

 ## Test 28: Which adset had the highest ctr last week?

 **Answer**:
-> AdSet 1 - Holiday Sale - Purchases had the highest CTR last week at 1.9%, which is a bit better than the workspace average of 1.7%.
-So, it's definitely your top performer in that area!
+> AdSet 1 - Holiday Sale - Purchases had the highest CTR last week at 1.9%, which is a bit above the workspace average of 1.7%.
+That’s a solid performance, showing it’s your top performer in terms of engagement!

 **DSL**:
 ```json